plurr1k/MAX-chat-bot/README.md

 A multifunctional bot for the **MAX** platform that provides chat administration, moderation tools, user information commands, and interactive features.

+## Project Background

+This project was developed as part of an internship project for managing and moderating a school group chat.

 ## Features

 * 👋 `/start` command